 After your dog's collar, a dog leash is an invaluable training tool and a ‘must-have’ in your dog supply arsenal.
 The best dog leash depends on its intended use.
 When shopping for a leash, the first thing you’ll notice is the wide assortment of choices.

 Once you've chosen the best dog collar and the right dog harness, your dog's leash is the next necessity for walking your dog.
-Dog leashes come in a variety of lengths, materials, and designs.
+Best dog leashes come in a variety of lengths, materials, and designs.
 Most pet owners own more than one to better fit a variety of purposes.

 Why Do You Need a Dog Leash?